Chime Credit Card Agreement

 - YOUR BILLING RIGHTS

-* If you use an ATM that is not a MoneyPass ATM in a 7-Eleven, Inc. location, an Allpoint ATM, or a Visa Plus Alliance ATM for any transaction, including a Cash Advance or balance inquiry, you may be charged a fee by the ATM operator even if you do not complete a transaction.
+* Additionally, if you use an ATM outside the MoneyPass, Allpoint, or Visa Plus Alliance networks for any transaction, including a Cash Advance or balance inquiry, you may be charged a fee by the ATM operator even if you do not complete a transaction.
 This ATM fee is a third-party fee amount assessed by the individual ATM operator only and is not assessed by us.
-This ATM fee amount will be charged to your Credit Account.
-Transactions at MoneyPass ATMs not in a 7-Eleven, Inc. location are out-of-network and subject to the fee(s) as described above.
+This ATM fee amount will be charged to your Card Account.
+Only transactions at MoneyPass ATMs not in a 7-Eleven, Inc. location will be considered out-of-network and subject to the fee(s) as described above.

-Information on your rights to dispute transactions and how to exercise those rights is provided in this Cardholder Agreement.
+Billing Rights: Information on your rights to dispute transactions and how to exercise those rights is provided in this Agreement.

-This Credit Account and the Secured Account Are Only Available Electronically
+This Card Account and the Secured Account Are Only Available Electronically

-This Credit Account and the Secured Account are only available electronically.
-By applying for the Credit Account and Secured Account you agreed to receive all disclosures electronically.
-See Consent to Electronic Disclosures in your Cardholder Agreement and your Secured Account Agreement.
-If you do not have the systems needed to receive disclosures electronically, we cannot provide this Credit Account or the Secured Account to you.
+This Card Account and the Secured Account are only available electronically.
+By applying for the Card Account and Secured Account you agreed to receive all disclosures electronically.
+See Consent to Electronic Disclosures in your Agreement and your Secured Account Agreement.
+If you do not have the systems needed to receive disclosures electronically, we cannot provide this Card Account or the Secured Account to you.

 Negative Credit Reports